annwon603/cse-15L-report/lab-report1/lab-report_1.md

 **1. Command with *no* arguments**
     ![Image](screenshots/cat1.PNG)
-<br> The reason why I got that output is because the cat command is reading the user input and then outputing it
+<br> The reason why I got that output is because the cat command is reading the user input and then outputing it <br>

 **2. Command with a path to a *directory* as an argument**  <br>
     ![Image](screenshots/cat2.PNG)
 <br> The reason why I got that output is because they're both directories <br>

 **3. Command with a path to a *file* as an argument**
     ![Image](screenshots/cat3.PNG)
 <br> The reason why I got that output is because it's reading what's written inside that file.